Doctor in Live Birth Abortion Case Loses License

 For the latest on the story, click here.

-6 Responses to “Doctor in Live Birth Abortion Case Loses License”
+6 thoughts on “Doctor in Live Birth Abortion Case Loses License”

 state licensure of professionals does nothing to promote public safety and in some instances may actually be detrimental.
 A state license gives credibilty where none may be warrented.